danferns/spam-catcher/README.md

 Catch spam links on Discord.
 This is mainly targeted towards those nitro scam links that go like
 ```"Hey this is a gift for you <insert phishing site that looks like discord.com>"```.
 From what I've seen, one thing that they all have in common is that they send these links to multiple channels.
-This makes them harder to delete by hand, and they can bypass spam deteection systems that only check for repeated messages in one channel.
+This makes them harder to delete by hand, and they can bypass spam detection systems that only check for repeated messages in one channel.

 So one simple solution is to just check how many channels a user has sent a link to.
 If they've sent links to more than `x` channels within `y` seconds,
 they're likely spamming.

-Scammers will eventually find ways to bypass this, but if they do it still makes their scams less effective.
+Scammers will eventually find ways to bypass this, but if they do, it still makes their scams less effective.

 ## How to use
 Simply copy the [`spamCatcher.js`](/src/spamCatcher.js) file into your bot's code folder, and then import it into your code as shown in the [`main.js`](/src/main.js) example.
 The spamCatcher object will trigger your callback function whenever the threshold is crossed by any member.

-### Setting up this repo
+### Setting up the example bot
 You can just include the `spamCatcher.js` file in your own bot's code, but you can also use this repo as a starting point for your bot.
 Here's how to set it up.

 - Make sure you have Node.js v17+ installed.